commonsharp/SurvivalProject-Server/Win10/README.md

 * Install Survival Project.
 The password is "www.spgame.net".

 * The archive also contains a file called gng.ini.
-Open it and change the IP to the IP of the server you're connecting to (or 127.0.0.1 if you want to play alone) and the port to 21000 (the server doesn't support any port number at the moment).
+Open it and change the IP to the IP of the server you're connecting to (or 127.0.0.1 if you want to play alone) and the port to 21000.
 When you're done, put it in your SP folder in the config directory.

+* Install msxml.msi (it should be in your Survival Project folder).
+If you already have it installed, **uninstall it** and install it again.

 **The following step is needed if you want to run the game on Windows 10:**